Sample size and power calculations for causal inference of observational studies: Additional Simulation Results

-The results show that the proposed method yields sample sizes that lead to powers close to 0.80, and the results are similar to \cite{shook2022power}.
-In contrast, the two-sample $z$-test continues to lead to vastly underestimated sample size as the degree of overlap decreases.
+From Table~\ref{tab:sim2-result}, the proposed method yields sample sizes achieving powers near 0.80, performing similarly to \cite{shook2022power}.
+In contrast, the two-sample $z$-test continuously leads to vastly underestimated sample size as the degree of overlap decreases.